The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 If you’re an eligible active-duty military member, veteran or surviving spouse, you can use a VA home loan — guaranteed by the U.S. Department of Veterans Affairs (VA) — to buy a new property or refinance an existing mortgage.
 There are benefits of a VA home loan, as well as drawbacks to consider.
-As you begin the mortgage process, take the time to learn what it means to have a loan guaranteed by the VA.

 Pros and cons of a VA loan